kudashevs/laravel-share-buttons/README.md

 ## Parameters

-There is the possibility to provide different options at different levels to style and decorate the resulting HTML code.
+There is the possibility to provide different options to style and decorate the resulting HTML code at different levels.

-### Main parameters (global options)
+### Global options (main parameters)

 Every time a chaining method is called it takes several arguments, including a page URL (it depends on the exact method), a page title, and an array of options.
 These are global options that will be used to form the visual representation and